-I teach Composition at NOVA’s Annandale campus, and I’m also the campus Technology Applications Center (TAC) Faculty Mentor.
-This website is a place for you to find out information about me.
+I teach Composition at NOVA’s Annandale campus, and this website is a place for you to find out information about me.
 Scroll down to read my blog below, or choose from the above links to see what I am teaching and/or working on this semester.